pficheux/view-forest/README.md

 ### Goal

 The the goal of the project is to develop and install a connected system in order to detect a "start of fire" in a forest and send an alarm to the local fire department.
+In a final version, a dashboard will be provided in order to check the data during a period of time.

 Here are the prerequistes: